-Occupational Therapist - Adult Community - Home Working - West Midlands - £25ph
+Occupational Therapist - Adult Community - Home Working - West Midlands - £25 per hour

-We are currently looking for 3 experienced occupational therapists (one part time) to join the Adult Social Care team with one of our clients in one of the councils in the West Midlands.
-The successful occupational therapist will be joining a multidisciplinary team to give person-centred care by attending service users in their own homes.
+We are currently looking for 3 experienced Occupational Therapists (one-part time) to join an Adult Social Care team in the West Midlands.
+The successful Occupational Therapists will be joining a multidisciplinary team to give person-centred care by attending service users in their own homes.

 There is the opportunity for home working with this post.

 There is need for 2 full time occupational therapists and one-part time for 24 hours per week, flexible hours are offered.

 The team aims to increase and restore patients' independence by providing long term support to service users.
 This is a community-based role for clients that include vulnerable adults with disabilities.
 The role will involve carrying out assessments on customers in their own homes and assessing urgent cases as identified by the duty Occupational Therapist.
 Urgent cases will include manual handling and major and minor adaptations.

 Benefits of this Occupational Therapist role include:

 - Excellent Pay Rates